 For a number of years now the painting, drawing, photography and design has been prospering in Mount Aspiring College.
 There have been outstanding results including the highest scholarship mark in the country.

 A virtual gallery for a selection of this year's artwork has been created and is available to view on-line.
 Click here to visit the gallery page.

 The College has a relationship with local Snow Academies and arrangements may be made in Term 3 for students who are elite winter athletes to attend their ski and snow programmes, at the discretion of the Principal.

 A comprehensive programme exists for students who require extra assistance at college.
 This includes remedial (LEAP) and extension programmes (Rutherford) in consultation with classroom teachers.
 Other assistance is offered through outside agencies e.g. health, speech, hearing and vision and psychological service.

 A range of sporting and outdoor activities are offered outside of the curriculum, in many cases in collaboration with local sports clubs.
 These include athletics, badminton, basketball, cricket, cross country, equestrian, golf, hockey, ice hockey, karate, kayaking, netball, rugby, rock climbing, squash, soccer, touch rugby, shooting, skiing, snowboarding, swimming, tennis, volleyball and yachting.

 The best way to keep in touch with what is going on at MAC sports-wise is through Sports Hub.
 There is a frequently updated blog with up coming events and list of achievements and results.
-Click here to go to the MAC Sports Hub or here to go to the Sports Hub Blog.
+Click here to go to the MAC Sports Hub Facebook Page.

 An avenue for students to present their views to the staff and to the Board of Trustees is through the Student Council, which consists of senior students, under the direction of an elected executive.
 The council also raises money for college projects.